wayneIBM/vpc-on-classic/errors.md

 If this problem persists, [contact support](/docs/vpc-on-classic?topic=vpc-on-classic-getting-help-and-support).

+## subnet_not_empty_iks_worker_node_exists
+**Message**: Cannot delete the subnet while it is in use by IBM Cloud Kubernetes Service.
+Please remove Kubernetes worker nodes from the subnet and retry.

+There was a request to delete a subnet, but the subnet still has some IKS worker nodes on it.
+You must delete the IKS worker nodes before you can delete the subnet.

+The `value` field inside the error message should contain the ID list of IKS clusters that are on the subnet.

+If this problem persists, [contact support](/docs/vpc-on-classic?topic=vpc-on-classic-getting-help-and-support).

 ## subnet_not_empty_ipaddr_exists
 **Message**: Cannot delete the subnet while it contains IP addresses.
 Please delete any server instance associated with the IP address and retry.